 Pleasers want everything to be beautiful and harmonious and we’re willing to do what it takes.
-We pride ourselves on being easy-going, generous, agreeable and flexible because we want to be loved and we’re convinced pleasing = love.
+Pleasers often come across easy-going, generous, agreeable and flexible, because we want to be loved and we’re convinced pleasing = being loved

-We’re not meek and we’re the opposite of lazy: We move mountains to make others happy because we lack the confidence that we’ll still be loved if we don’t give ‘til we bleed.
+We move mountains to make others happy, lacking the confidence that we’ll still be loved if we don’t give ‘til we bleed.
 We tend to avoid conflict, as if it’ll bring on anaphylaxis!

-Big trouble is, being a pleaser of others can often mean not pleasing yourself – and that breeds massive resentment over time.
+Big trouble is, being a pleaser can often mean not pleasing yourself – and that breeds resentment over time.
+All that putting yourself last can really build up over time and lead to resentment of the people you’re trying so hard to please.
 A relationship doesn’t usually die quickly of resentment but the slow burn of resentment eventually depletes the oxygen in a relationship and can cause a gradual asphyxiation of the love.

 1 State how you’re feeling without blaming the other person: